If you wish to make a Subject Access Request, please click here for a step-by-step guide.

 How we protect information

 When you give us personal information, we take steps to ensure that it’s treated securely.
 All those involved with the child’s care undergo strict Information Governance training, and all those working or supporting us has a legal duty to keep records confidential.
-Our Caldicott Guardian (Sharon Burton, Director of Care) who is the senior clinician responsible for ensuring that rights to confidentiality are respected, can be contacted by the following methods:
+Our Caldicott Guardian, who is the senior clinician responsible for ensuring that rights to confidentiality are respected, can be contacted by the following methods:

 Making a complaint